Hood Rich

 Hood Rich is the fourth studio album by American hip hop duo Big Tymers.
-The album was released on April 30, 2002, by Cash Money Records and Universal Records.
+The album was released on April 30, 2002 by Universal Records and Baby's Cash Money Records.
 It features the single "Still Fly".
 It marks the first Big Tymers' album that doesn't feature exclusive production by Mannie Fresh.

 The album debuted at number 1 on the Billboard 200 with first-week sales of 168,000 copies, becoming the first and only album by the group that reached the top spot on the chart.
 Hood Rich was certified Platinum by the RIAA.